paragrastogi/SyntheticWeather/README.md

 While the MATLAB/R scripts are well documented (in two conference papers and my thesis), no further work is being undertaken on that algorithm (call it the 'old' algorithm).
 I will, hopefully by November 2017, translate the 'old' scripts to Python faithfully.

-The Python scripts held in  in the repository are for a new, experimental version of the method - which means that they have not been published or tested extensively yet.
-The new scripts consitute a significant change in the algorithm and the new version needs to be tested further - I would not recommend using them just yet (true as of October 2017).
+The Python scripts in the repository can be called with two methods: `arma` and `gp`.
+The method `arma` is an almost-completely-faithful translation of the MATLAB scripts<sup>[1]</sup>.
+The method `gp` is new and experimental - which means that it has not been published or tested extensively yet.
+This consitutes a significant change in the algorithm - I would not recommend using them just yet (true as of October 2017).

 Like the older work, the newer work will also, most likely, be released with a BSD-3 license.
 Using the older scripts requires only a valid MATLAB license and R (R is free to download and reuse).
 While you are free to use the scripts as you please, I am not liable for anything that happens as a result of using my scripts.
 Like if you accidentally release nuclear missiles in the USA, ruin the ski season in Switzerland, or cause a drought in Scotland.